andreabonvini/Notes/MachineLearningRestelli/Statistical_Learning.md

 *PCA* is an unsupervised learning method which aims to *reduce* the dimensionality of an input space $\mathcal{X}$ .

-Formally, principal component analysis (PCA) is a statistical procedure that uses an *orthogonal transformation* to convert a set of observations of possibly correlated variables into a set of values of *linearly uncorrelated* variables called *principal components*.
+Formally, Principal Component Analysis (PCA) is a statistical procedure that uses an *orthogonal transformation* to convert a set of observations with possibly correlated variables into a set of elements with *linearly uncorrelated* variables called *principal components*.

 To have a graphical intuition: